tensorflow/tensorflow/SECURITY.md

 ### What is a vulnerability?

-Given TensorFlow's flexibility, it is possible to specify computation graphs that exhibit unexpected or unwanted behavior.
+Given TensorFlow's flexibility, it is possible to specify computation graphs which exhibit unexpected or unwanted behavior.
 The fact that TensorFlow models can perform arbitrary computations means that they may read and write files, communicate via the network, produce deadlocks and infinite loops, or run out of memory.
 It is only when these behaviors are outside the specifications of the